davidfowl/TodoApi/README.md

    - **Visual Studio** - Setup multiple startup projects by right clicking on the solution and selecting Properties.
 Select `TodoApi` and `Todo.Web.Server` as startup projects.

       <img width="591" alt="image" src="https://user-images.githubusercontent.com/95136/204311327-479445c8-4f73-4845-b146-d56be8ceb9ab.png">

+   - **Visual Studio** - Setup docker-compose project as Startup project.
+It will spin up both apps todoapi and todo-web-server plus jaeger and prometheus.

    - **Visual Studio Code** - Open up 2 terminal windows, one in [Todo.Web.Server](Todo.Web/Server/) and the other in [TodoApi](TodoApi/) run:

       ```